grnet/snf-image-creator/docs/install.rst

 -------------------

 Refer to `./kamaki documentation <http://docs.dev.grnet.gr/kamaki/latest/installation.html>`_ for instructions.
-You may install kamaki from source inside the virtualenv you've created above or by using binary packages if they are available for your distribution.
+You may install *./kamaki* from source inside the virtualenv you've created above or by using binary packages if they are available for your distribution.